 What are the continuing plans for the Stasi headquarters in Berlin-Lichtenberg?

-The Federal State of Berlin supports the development with its 2018 resolution "to set the course for the Campus for Democracy in Lichtenberg”.
-Jointly with a whole group of civil society partners such as the ASTAK, that runs the Stasi-Museum at the site, the Robert-Havemann-Society, that in 2016 opened the permanent open air exhibition “Revolution and Fall of the Wall” at the site as well as moved their archive of the East German opposition to the site, and victims organisations and other civil society groups also the Stasi Records Archive will contribute its part to the development of the site by distinguishing the archive as a place of learning.
+The Federal State of Berlin supports the development with its 2018 resolution "to set the course for the Campus for Democracy in Lichtenberg."
+Jointly with civil society partners such as the ASTAK that runs the Stasi Museum at the site, the Robert-Havemann-Society that in 2016 opened the permanent open-air exhibition “Revolution and Fall of the Wall” at the site and moved its archive of the East German opposition there, and victim organisations and other civil society groups, the Stasi Records Archive will contribute its part to the development of the site by distinguishing the archive as a place of learning.

-What happens to the twelve branches of the BStU?
+What happens to the twelve regional offices?

-In the course of the discussions about the future of the BStU the Federal Commissioner has been in talks with the governments of the Federal States since 2015.
-The State governments have signaled the huge importance of maintaining regional branches and regional holdings of the Stasi records as symbols of the Peaceful Revolution.
+The German Bundestag included the future structure of the regional offices in its resolution as "further supplementary decisions".
+During the course of discussions about the future of the agency, the BStU has been engaged in talks with the governments of the eastern federal states since 2015.
+State governments have signalled the huge importance of maintaining regional offices and regional holdings of the Stasi records as symbols of the Peaceful Revolution.
 They reiterated this point through a resolution in the Bundesrat in February of 2017.
-In Mecklenburg-Western Pomerania, Thuringia, Saxony and Saxony-Anhalt first considerations have been made on how to embed the regional Stasi records into the landscape of memorial sites in the States.
-For a concrete implementation of these considerations it is necessary to find adequate properties.
-Feasibility studies are currently underway.
+During development of the concept for the future, the BStU also conducted talks with representatives of victim organisations on the federal and state level.

-Will there be continuing vetting?
+Will there be continued vetting?